Structure of the programme

 Master in Space Systems curriculum

-All students must complete the core courses to establish a common foundation across diverse academic backgrounds.
-Together with two out of three scientific introductory courses, these ensure a shared understanding of key principles in science and engineering.
+All students must complete the three core courses to establish a common foundation across diverse academic backgrounds.
+Together with the scientific introductory courses, these ensure a shared understanding of key principles in science and engineering.

 JavaScript has been disabled in your browser